Frequently Asked Questions:

 However, many people just feel tired, overwhelmed, unsocial, or have an achy back/shoulder, a bad period etc. If this is the case, you can absolutely come along and let us know how you are feeling.
 You can set up close to the teacher and we can give you some easier options, perhaps joining in with the rest of the class if/when you feel like it.
 That way, you will still get to enjoy any breathing exercises and relaxation that we do, which will invariably make you feel much better!

-- If I forget to cancel a class and do not turn up, will I lose a class off my concession card
+- If I forget to cancel a class and do not turn up, will I lose a class pass

 - Do I need to be very fit to come to Yoga Classes?